Jollerprutt/proxmox-node/README.md

 ## Configure your Proxmox server
 Further configuration is done via the Proxmox web interface.
 Just point your browser to the IP address given during installation (https://youripaddress:8006).
 Default login is "root" (realm PAM) and the root password was defined during the installation process.

-### 1. Update Proxmox OS and turnkeylinux templates
+### 1. Update Proxmox OS and enable turnkeylinux templates
 Using the web interface `updates` > `refresh` search for all the latest required updates.
 Next install the updates using the web interface `updates` > `_upgrade` - a pop up terminal will show the installation steps of all your required updates.